superctr/MDSDRV/README.md

 - PCM playback modes:
 	- 2 channel PCM playback at ~17.5 kHz with volume control
 	- 3 channel PCM playback at ~13.3 kHz with volume control
+	- Samples can play at 8 different sampling rates independent of the mixing rate
 - Compact sequence format
 	- Sound data can be compiled from MML files using `ctrmml`
 - Various effects supported: